The Plantin Moretus Museum, Antwerp, Belgium

 Museum opening hours and admission prices

-The Reading Room and libraries are open from Monday to Friday from 9.30 am to 4.30 pm.
+The Reading Room and libraries are open to actually view works of the collection according to the schedule here.

 Here is a list of UNESCO World Heritage sites in Belgium, with links to stories about ones we visited.